All Products

 Note

-The following table provides only the major differences between MySQL 5.7 and MySQL 8.0.
-For more information, see MySQL Release Notes.
+The following table lists only some important differences between MySQL 5.7 and MySQL 8.0.
+For more information about the differences between other versions, see MySQL Release Notes.

 Feature